Falcons earn first NCAA bid since 1994

-Jeff Heidmous, the winningest coach in program history, is in his fourth year back at the helm of the Air Force water polo team.
+Jeff Heidmous, the winningest coach in program history, is in his fifth year back at the helm of the Air Force water polo team.
 Heidmous returned to lead the Falcons' water polo program in 2010 after spending the previous 11 years working as an administrator in the Air Force athletic department.
 Overall, he is in his 22nd season at the head coach of the Falcons.

-In his first three seasons back with the Falcons, Air Force has compiled a 43-47 overall record, including a 19-12 mark in 2012.
-After finishing fifth in the Western Water Polo Association and earning a final ranking of 20th in the nation in both 2010 and 2011, the Falcons had a breakout season last year, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
+In his first four seasons back with the Falcons, Air Force has compiled a 49-61 overall record.
+The Falcons finished fifth in the Western Water Polo Association and earned a final ranking of 20th in the nation in 2010, 2011 and 2013.
+Meanwhile, Air Force had a breakout season in 2012, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
 The Falcons, who registered a 19-12 overall mark, posted their best-ever NCAA finish, taking fourth place at the national tournament, as Heidmous was tabbed the WWPA Coach of the Year for the third time in his career.

-Additionally, the Falcons had a pair of players--2013 graduate Cruz Smithson and current senior Josh Stedman--who earned honorable mention All-America accolades in 2012, with Smithson leaving the Academy as the fifth-leading goal scorer in Academy history.
+The Falcons had a pair of players--Cruz Smithson and Josh Stedman--who earned honorable mention All-America accolades in 2012, with Smithson leaving the Academy as the fifth-leading goal scorer in Academy history.
 Meanwhile, Stedman earned his second honorable mention All-America nod in 2013, surpassing Smithson's career goal mark and becoming just the third multiple All-America selection in program history.
 Stedman was selected to the US Senior National Team and will train full-time for the next two years as part of the Air Force's World Class Athlete Program (WCAP) in his quest to make the 2016 Olympic Team.

-Heidmous has also led five teams to the NCAA Championship tournament and coached 12 players to 15 All-America citations.
-During his tenure, 33 players have earned a total of 60 All-WWPA selections, while four players earned league MVP accolades.
-Current Falcon Josh Stedman received first-team all-conference recognition in 2012, while Mike Fish and Cruz Smithson were both named to the All-WWPA second team and Ben Rogers was honored as a member of the WWPA All-Freshman team.
+Heidmous has also led five teams to the NCAA Championship tournament and coached 12 players to 16 All-America citations.
+During his tenure, 34 players have earned a total of 62 All-WWPA selections, while four players earned league MVP accolades.
+In 2013, Stedman earned the third first-team all-conference nod of his career, while fellow senior Andrew Hamilton was named to the All-WWPA second team and Riley Quinlan was honored as a member of the WWPA All-Freshman team.

 Four of Heidmous' players captured Academy Major Awards.
 David Chaney and Brian Pendergast were both recipients of the Athletic Excellence Award, the Academy's second-highest athletic achievement award.
 Ted Baudendistel earned the Athletic Leadership Award, presented annually by the Commandant of Cadets to the cadet-athlete displaying the highest traits of character and leadership, while Don Sheesley was presented with the Scholar-Athlete Award, recognizing the Academy's top graduating scholar-athlete.